moirabanka/traingame/to-do.md

     Reactionary
         Ruled by fear. hateful can transmute fear to anger and disgust at will. good reaction time. resistant to cognitive dissonance
         So far, this is by far the most interesting class
+- [ ] implement Revised Backgrounds
+    Madcap
+        Gains joy from daredevil feats and unpredictable, chaotic action.
+Resistances to fear.
+Likes to break things.
+Possible murderhobo.
+    Sleuth
+        Gains anticipation when clues are found and collected.
+Gets big bonuses when the clues are validated, but big maluses when a clue is identified as a red herring
+    Reactionary
+        Can transmute fear to anger, and back.
+Gets different bonuses when fear or anger is dominant.
+Resistance to cognitive dissonance
+    Connoisseur
+        Enjoys the finer things in life.
+Can also afford them.
+Hedonist.

 Game presentation
 - [x] main menu
     should be able to choose whether to start a new game, load a save, or quit.
 Ideally, should also have a way to delete characters and a developer menu with commands that can help debug the game
+- [ ] beautify the main menu
+    allow navigation with arrow keys to choose an option

 Zones
 - [ ] Car 0 (caboose): locked car with secrets